Menelik II's conquests: Consequences and legacy

 The incorporation of the southern highlands created unprecedented resources for the imperial core.
 Before the mid-19th century, Emperor Tewodros II had relied on tribute from the central regions for revenue, but by the start of the 20th century, these same regions provided very little and the majority of state revenue was drawn from the south.
 Exaction on northern peasants by the imperial state was lightened, and the burden was shifted to the newly ruled southerners.
 While wealth flowed north to the Amhara imperial core, driving regional development, the newly conquered lands saw little change except for the worsening pre-feudal economic conditions of the local population, exacerbated by land seizures and looting by imperial forces.

 In contrast to imperial expansion into the central and northern highlands, where locals were protected by shared ethnicity and kinship, the people of the south lost most of their traditional lands to the Amhara rulers and were reduced to tenancy on their own lands.
-The vast southwards expansions carried out by Emperor Menelik exacerbated the divide between the largely Semetic populated north and the primarily Cushitic inhabited south, creating the conditions which encouraged significant future social and political transformations.
-Ethiopian historian Dr. Lapsio described the consequences of Menelik's conquest:
+The vast southwards expansions carried out by Emperor Menelik exacerbated the divide between the largely Semitic-populated north and the primarily Cushitic-inhabited south, creating the conditions which encouraged significant future social and political transformations.
+Ethiopian historian Dr. Lapiso Gedelebo described the consequences of Menelik's conquest:

 Menelik managed to effectively destroy the other competing centers of the country and elevate his own group to a position of dominance and power.
 In conclusion, though Amhara interests and the national interests converged at certain points.
 Menelik's policies should be best understood as the Amharanization, rather than the nationalization of Ethiopia.
 This was his legacy and herein can be found the seeds of some of the problems of Ethiopia today.

-In southern Ethiopia, the word Amhara is often treated synonymously to the term Neftenya, the title given to the soldiers Menelik employed in this period to colonize the people of the south while living off the indigenous population and their lands.
-Based on convergent colonialist approaches, cooperation between Menelik and Belgian king Leopold II were attempted more than once.
+In southern Ethiopia, the word Amhara is often treated as synonymous with the term Neftenya, the title given to the soldiers Menelik employed in this period to colonize the people of the south while living off the indigenous population and their lands.
+Based on convergent colonialist approaches, cooperation between Menelik and Belgian king Leopold II was attempted more than once.
 In the view of Ernest Gellner, Ethiopia had become "a prison-house of nations if ever there was one."
-The Tigrayan Peoples Liberation Front (TPLF), which came to dominate Ethiopian politics at the end of the 20th century, castigated the formation of the centralized empire state under Menelik as, "the beginning of national oppression" in the groups manifesto.
-The roots of the current Ethiopian civil conflict can be traced back to Menelik's campaigns to expand the empire and the extreme violence associated with the it.
+The Tigrayan Peoples Liberation Front (TPLF), which came to dominate Ethiopian politics at the end of the 20th century, castigated the formation of the centralized empire state under Menelik as, "the beginning of national oppression" in the group's manifesto.
+The roots of the current Ethiopian civil conflict can be traced back to Menelik's campaigns to expand the empire and the extreme violence associated with it.

+The predominantly Christian northern provinces often fared better than the Muslim or pagan areas taken over by Menelik in the south, largely because they were less frequented by the Emperor's large armies and the inhabitants were better armed to defend themselves.